 Step 2: Apply for Fire Flow Analysis

-After you have researched the water connection, to move forward in the connection process, you must request a Fire Flow Analysis Request .
-View the District’s requirements for Fire Flow Analyses here: Title 5 – Development of our North City Water District Code, and a link to the District’s form here.
-The current cost for the Fire Flow Analysis is $550.
+After you have researched the water connection, to move forward in the connection process, you must request a Fire Flow Analysis Request.
+View the District’s requirements for Fire Flow Analyses here: North City Water District Code Title 5 – Development, Chapter 2, Section C, and a link to the District’s form here.
+The current cost for the Fire Flow Analysis is $700.
 The Fire Flow Analysis results provide additional information about the potential project’s impact on the District’s system and whether you will be required to construct improvements to mitigate those impacts.

-If the results of the fire flow analysis indicates the District’s existing system can provide adequate fire flow to the proposed development, the District will issue a Certificate of Water Availability.
+If the results of the Fire Flow Analysis indicate the District’s existing system can provide adequate fire flow to the proposed development, the District will issue a Certificate of Water Availability.
 Payment of any fees and charges will be required prior to actual connection to the system (see Step 5).

 Step 3: Water System Extension Agreement